ollycrossley/exhib-it/README.md

 ## Running locally

+### Clone repo

+Simply click the green "Code" button above and either clone using Git or download as a ZIP!

 ### Installing Packages

+Please ensure you have the following prerequisites downloaded:
+- NPM
+- Node.js

+Open a command prompt inside the main `exhib-it` folder.

 Please run `npm install` to install all available packages.

-This project uses several node packages for its styling sources and other functionality, and are essential to the package.

 ### Setting up `.env` files

+Create a file named `.env` in the root directory.

 This website runs on a single `.env` file in the root directory and should contain the following line:
 ```dotenv